Harvard-IACS/2023-AC215/milestone5.md

 - **Application Design Document**: A detailed design document outlining the application's architecture, user interface, and code organization principles.

 - **APIs & Frontend Implementation**: Working code for the APIs and front-end interface, complete with documentation and testing to verify proper functionality.

-- **Deployment Plan and Execution**: A documented deployment plan, along with evidence of successful deployment, including CI/CD pipelines, monitoring, and other deployment best practices.

-- **Kubernetes Scaling Solution**: A fully implemented scaling solution using Kubernetes, with detailed documentation on its configuration, policies, and performance under different load scenarios.